 SEDAP Application Guidelines

+The DRA has modified the 2020 SEDAP timeline to extend the application deadline from May 31st to June 28th.
+The deadline extension should provide applicants ample time to access local needs and develop projects that meet DRA guidelines in light of the ongoing COVID-19 pandemic situation.
 Please review the below application guidelines and process as well as eligibility requirements, funding priorities, and distress counties/parishes to assess your eligibility and interest in applying for SEDAP funding.
-All necessary information for application consideration can be found in the 2019 SEDAP Manual.
-If interested in applying during the 2019 cycle, contact your local development district.
+All necessary information for application consideration can be found in the 2020 SEDAP Manual.
+If interested in applying during the 2020 cycle, contact your local development district.

 Funding for projects will depend upon the receipt of DRA’s annual appropriation and passage of the DRA budget at the annual Governors' Quorum Meeting which takes place in late February each year.
 Each state’s allocation of SEDAP funding shall be made available for eligible projects, provided the state assessed dues have been remitted in full.